 Every transcript that is issued directly to students is clearly marked.
-Because most institutions do not accept a transcript submitted by students, it is strongly recommended that students request the Office of the Registrar mail or send an electronic transcript directly to the institution involved.
+Because most institutions do not accept a transcript that is delivered by students, it is strongly recommended that students request the Office of the Registrar mail or send an electronic transcript directly to the institution involved.
 Students who fail to follow this recommendation are liable for any further charges when additional transcripts are needed.

-Marquette participates in the Yellow Ribbon Program a Post-9/11 GI Bill/Forever GI Bill enhancement program for students who qualify for 100% of the Post-9/11 GI Bill/Forever GI Bill.
+Marquette participates in the Yellow Ribbon Program, a Post-9/11 GI Bill/Forever GI Bill enhancement program for students who qualify for 100% of the Post-9/11 GI Bill/Forever GI Bill.
 This program allows institutions of higher learning in the United States to voluntarily enter into an agreement with the VA to fund some or part of the tuition expenses of these students beyond the Post-9/11 GI Bill/Forever GI Bill annual cap.

 Federal Law requires that educational assistance benefits to Veterans and other eligible students be discontinued when these students cease to make satisfactory progress toward their degree objective.
 Individuals who wish to receive Veterans educational benefits must qualify and meet the published academic standards and requirements of the university in order to be certified for Veterans educational benefits.
 Only courses that apply to a degree program may be certified for VA educational benefits; and students must inform the Office of the Registrar of changes to their enrollment after certification is submitted for the term.